 - manner (n.)

 - c.1200, "kind, sort, variety," from Anglo-French manere, Old French maniere "fashion, method, manner, way; appearance, bearing; custom" (12c., Modern French manière), from Vulgar Latin *manaria (source of Spanish manera, Portuguese maneira, Italian maniera), from fem. of Latin manuarius "belonging to the hand," from manus "hand" (see manual (adj.)).
-The French word was borrowed by other Germanic languages, e.g. Dutch manier, German manier, Swedish maner.
+The French word also was borrowed by Dutch (manier), German (manier), Swedish (maner).